 Designing a product aimed at solving a problem in healthcare.
 The goal was to collect a user’s health data that often is scattered across various sources, into a cohesive and accessible format.
 User research was conducted, and insights formed the product design through personas, empathy maps, content strategy, information architecture, wireframes, prototypes, and user testing, with continuous iteration and testing.
 This is Healthprint…

 Understanding the Problem

 I bend down to hit the tennis ball coming across the net, I hear the sound of pop, and a buckling of my knee sends me dropping to the ground.
 I’m afraid to know what it is, but after researching orthopedic doctors, I make my way in to a new clinic to get it checked out.
 I see the form, the laundry list of questions about my medical history.
 This again…previous surgeries, allergies, medications, family history, the list goes on.
 When was that surgery I had?
 Where is the contact info of my primary care physician and why can’t I think of her name?
-What are the dosages of vitamins I’m taking?
+What are the dosages of medications and supplements I’m taking?
 I fill out the form relying on memory, leaving several areas blank and call it good enough.
 Is good enough ok when you’re taking care of your health?